Nonequilibrium configuration interaction method for transport in correlated quantum systems: Configuration interaction method for nonequilibrium density matrix

 Within NECI method we have some flexibility in the choice of the reference state.
-Ideally, we would like to put as much correlations as possible into the reference state while maintaining the possibility to define it as a vacuum for some quasiparticle annihilation operators.
-We note that $L'$ given by~\eqref{Lpr} contains the term $\kappa n^{(0)}(\hat\gamma^\dag-\widetilde\gamma^\dag)$ which is linear in phonon superoperators.
-It gives us an idea to eliminate this term by the non-unitary canonical transformation
+Ideally, we would like to put as much correlations as possible into the reference state while maintaining the possibility to define it as a vacuum for some quasiparticle annihilation operators. $L'$ given by~\eqref{Lpr} contains the term $\kappa n^{(0)}(\hat\gamma^\dag-\widetilde\gamma^\dag)$ which can be eliminated by the non-unitary canonical transformation

 and $\widetilde\xi^\dag=(\hat\xi^\dag)\,\widetilde{}$~, $\widetilde\xi=(\hat\xi)\,\widetilde{}$~.
 The vacuum of the "shifted" phonon operators is the coherent state